Crameh/The-Hangman/README.md

 ## 🚀 App launch

-Thanks to docker compose, you only have to run one command to lanch the application :
+Thanks to docker compose, you only have to run one command to launch the application :

 ```
 docker compose up -d --build